Skip to content

 Please note that we are unable to include recommendations that are not detailed in your evidence regarding a scribe, reader, extra time and rest breaks.

-Deadlines for Exam Arrangements:
+Deadlines for exam adjustments

 Please see the exam web pages for important information, such as the deadline dates for the submission of individual exam arrangements and your responsibilities as a student.